 Food Safety Standard 3.2.2 requires that a food business must ensure that persons undertaking or supervising food handling practices have appropriate skills and knowledge in food safety and food hygiene matters for their level of food handling.

-This standard does not require mandatory training to demonstrate appropriate skills and knowledge, but recognises that skills and knowledge can be obtained in different ways.
+This clause of the standard does not require specific mandatory training to demonstrate appropriate skills and knowledge, but recognises that skills and knowledge can be obtained in different ways.

-Examples for obtaining the skills and knowledge required include:

-- in house training by other staff or the licensee - provide food safety and food hygiene information to staff - having operating procedures in place that clarify the responsibilities of food handlers and supervisors - attendance at food safety courses conducted by local councils or other bodies such as industry associations - employing a consultant to conduct a course to staff and - formal training courses / qualifications through an RTO.
+- Examples for obtaining the skills and knowledge required include: - in house training by other staff or the licensee - provide food safety and food hygiene information to staff - having operating procedures in place that clarify the responsibilities of food handlers and supervisors - attendance at food safety courses conducted by local councils or other bodies such as industry associations - completing online food safety training courses such as I'm Alert - employing a consultant to conduct a course to staff and - formal training courses / qualifications through an RTO.